When the issue of death first reared its head in our son’s mind, it kept us up for weeks.

 - You need to be fully present for emotion coaching to work.
 It’s not a good idea to attempt coaching in public or when you’re overworked or stressed.

-- There is a big difference between the strong emotions your child is unable to express and serious misbehaviour (manipulation, direct disobedience, physical aggression, etc.).
+- There is a big difference between the strong emotions your child is unable to express and serious misbehavior (manipulation, direct disobedience, physical aggression, etc.).
 It is important to identify the difference.
-Emotion coaching is not appropriate for addressing serious misbehaviour.
+Emotion coaching is not appropriate for addressing serious misbehavior.

 So where do you go from here?

-• If you child is struggling with particular behaviour, try to help him/her put feelings into words “I know you’re angry …” “I can see you’re frustrated …”
+• If your child is struggling with particular behavior, try to help him/her put feelings into words “I know you’re angry …” “I can see you’re frustrated …”

-• Choose ONE behaviour you would like to change and help your child come up with appropriate ways to behave when he/she experiences the emotions that trigger the behaviour.
+• Choose ONE behavior you would like to change and help your child come up with appropriate ways to behave when he/she experiences the emotions that trigger the behavior.